genio/test-spelling/README.md

 YetAnotherBIzarreWord
 ```

-Or, you can gate the spelling test:
+Or, you can gate the spelling test with the environment variable `AUTHOR_TESTING`:

 ```perl
 use strict;